LeonLK/TelloDrone_Tracking/README.md

 FOLDERS

-Tello_default : uses the built in opensource library for Tello Tello_unofficial : self made functions for communication between computer and Tello, video streaming, and getting states.
+Tello_default : uses the built in open source library for Tello Tello_unofficial : self made functions for communication between computer and Tello, video streaming, and getting states.